visualengineers/sci-knowledge-base/_concepts/elastic-gestures.md

 ---
 layout: concept
-title: Set of Gestures for Elastic Displays
+title: Elastic Gestures
-description: set of gestures in interactive visualizations
+description: Elastic gestures in SCI Knowledge Base
 ---
 *"A gesture is a motion of the body that contains information.
 Waving goodbye is a gesture.
 Pressing a key on a keyboard is not a gesture because the motion of a finger on its way to hitting a key is neither observed nor significant.
 All that matters is which key was pressed".* [Kurtenbach and Hulteen]

 Gestures are the input through which users interact with the interface of an display.
 But where exactly does it start and where does it end?
 Is it just a movement or maybe more?
 According to the cite from Kurtenbach and Hulteen **a gesture can be defined as movement of the body that is performed to convey meaning**.
 Meaning therefore implicitly determines the relevant components of a single gesture and sets its boundaries.

 ### Gestures on Elastic Displays
 Gestural interaction on elastic displays includes users **touching and shaping an elastic surface with their hands**.
 Semiotic gestures have been used in HCI ever since, because they can be recognized and interpreted technically.
 Among them, elastic displays are suitable for deictic, symbolic, emblematic and iconic gestures as they can be performed by physically touching and shaping a malleable surface.
 Furthermore, **elastic displays enlarge the gestural interaction space** when compared to traditional HCI.
 Users can act out gestures in depth and benefit from the display's rich haptic feedback.
-Boundaries defining start and end of a single gesture are created implicitly by the user's intention to "tell" the display something meaningful.
+Boundaries defining start and end of a single gesture are created implicitly by the user's intention to "tell" the display something meaningful and the capability of the tracking technologies.

 ### Classification Approaches